Quick overview:

 In this case, Internet Explorer, iTunes, Live Writer and the photo editing program PhotoImpact cause a relatively high load.
 If you find a program here that you hardly need or don't need at all: Get rid of it!
 Uninstall it or switch off its autostart function.

-Find out dependencies and end processes
+Find out dependencies and terminate processes

-Pause processes
+Pausing processes

 Is a process that you are not allowed to end eating up performance without end?
-Then you can also pause it briefly if you want to continue working with another program in the meantime.
+Then you can pause it briefly if you want to continue working with another program in the meantime.
 To do this, right-click on it and select "Suspend".

-Check the security of processes: Confirm signatures
+Check security of processes: Confirm signatures

-Each process has a digital signature that is difficult to forge.
+Every process has a digital signature that is difficult to forge.
 To find out whether a process is a malware or a legitimate process, click on "Options" and "Verify Image Signatures" at the top.
 Then right-click in the Process Explorer window and select "Select Columns".

 and place a checkmark next to "Verified Signer".
 In the new column, you can see whether the process could be verified or not.
 If this is not the case, it may be malware.